davisjam/davisjam.github.io/_pages/join-lab.md

 To help me get to know you better, please:

 - Attach a resume or CV.
 - Appoint me to 1-3 relevant and representative projects (e.g. open-source code), reports, or publications, and explain your role in the project.
 These should demonstrate your potential to conduct research in my lab.
-If you do not have anything to show along these lines, your email should explain why you think you are prepared to engage in research.
+If you do not have anything to show along these lines (perhaps you are a first-year student?), your email should explain why you think you are prepared to engage in research.
 - Read one or more of my recent research publications and suggest some ideas for a follow-up study.

 Finally, to match my email filter, please include the magic word *xyzzy* somewhere in your email.